trtcrd/SLIM/man/sections/isONclust-for-Nanopore-PacBio.md

 1. Raw PacBio HiFi reads.
 2. Quality filtering with `vsearch --fastq_maxee_rate`.
 3. Optional length filtering with VSEARCH.
-4. Primer trimming on raw HiFi reads with cutadapt, when a primer FASTA is supplied.
+4. Optional primer trimming on raw HiFi reads with cutadapt, when a primer FASTA is supplied.
 5. De novo chimera filtering on HiFi reads with `vsearch --uchime_denovo`.
 6. Sample pooling by concatenating retained reads.
 7. OTU clustering with `isONclust3 --mode pacbio`.
 8. One SPOA consensus per retained isONclust3 cluster.
-9. Primer-based reorientation and final primer trimming of representative sequences, when a primer FASTA is supplied.
+9. Primer-based reorientation and optional final primer trimming of representative sequences, when a primer FASTA is supplied.
 10. Final PacBio cluster/OTU representatives.

 For OTU-table counting, SLIM maps each sample's retained reads back to the final representative FASTA with minimap2.
 The preset is `map-ont` for Nanopore and `map-hifi` for PacBio.